ozimmortal/commits/README.md

  -- There are people sleeping in parking lots  Thu Jan  9 06:00:25 2025

  -- I am Warhol.
 I am the No. 1 most impactful artist of our generation.
 I am Shakespeare in the flesh.
 Thu Jan  9 07:00:22 2025

+ -- People always tell you 'Be humble.
+Be humble.'
+When was the last time someone told you to be amazing?
+Be great!
+Be awesome!
+Be awesome!
+Thu Jan  9 08:00:25 2025